-One of the founding principals of SHK, Bryan Shapiro has been practicing construction law since 1971.
+A founding principal of SHK, Bryan Shapiro has been practicing construction law since 1971.
 A highly regarded construction lawyer in Canada, Bryan acts as legal counsel in all aspects of the construction industry, with an emphasis on construction and insurance contracts.
 He also acts as an arbitrator and mediator in complex construction disputes.
-Bryan was appointed Queen’s Counsel in 2006.
+Bryan was appointed Queen’s Counsel in 2005.

 Bryan is respected by his peers and has been listed in the National Post “Best Lawyers List” as one of the best construction lawyers in Canada, in Who’s Who Legal as a foremost international legal practitioner in construction law and is “repeatedly recommended” in the Canadian Legal Lexpert Directory as a leading practitioner in construction law.
 His legal advice is sought out by design professionals, insurers, owners, contractors, developers, and construction managers.
 Most of his clients are leaders in the construction industry who look to Bryan to provide practical solutions to their legal problems so as to keep them in business and out of the court system.